 Married couples, like your parents, married aunties and uncles, and grandparents will have to give red packets.
 That said, newly-weds have an ‘unofficial hall pass’ for the first year of marriage and would only need to start giving red packets in their second year of marriage.
 Don’t believe us?
 Ask your mom or grandma!

 Although there isn’t a particular cut-off age for singles to start giving out red packets, a rough estimate is when one hits their mid- to late-30s.
 Apart from parents and younger siblings, it is solely up to them to decide who else they want to give red packets to.

 Married couples have the option to either give red packets as an individual or as a couple.
 Some give their parents, in-laws, grandparents and children individually, but give red packets as a couple for the rest.
 Others combine all red packets regardless of recipient — which makes total financial sense if you ask us.

 Since Chinese New Year is a time when superstitions reign supreme, make a note to never give red packets with amounts starting or ending with the number 4.
-In Chinese and in some dialects, it sounds similar to “death” (死, si).
-When in doubt, always go with lucky number 8 instead.
+In Chinese and in some dialects, it sounds similar to 'death' (死, si).
+Whenever in doubt, always go with lucky number 8 instead.

 Read these next:

 Best Online Shopping Credit Cards in Singapore (2021)

 CNY: How You Can Use Ang Baos To Teach Kids Financial Literacy?